 How I Use Affiliate Links

-In order to keep my content both free and unbiased, therefore, when reviewing or mentioning a product I’ll occasionally provide a link to buy the item on third-party website.
-If there’s an asterisk (*) next to the link, I’ll earn a small commission (typically 3–5%) if you make a purchase after following the link.
-This does not affect the price you’ll pay; the commission comes out of the retailer’s own profit margin.
+In order to keep my content both free and unbiased, therefore, when reviewing or mentioning a product I’ll occasionally provide a link to buy the item or service on a third-party website.
+If there’s an asterisk (*) next to the link, I may earn a small commission (typically 3–5%) if you make a purchase after following the link.
+This never affects the price you’ll pay; the commission comes out of the retailer’s profit margin, being accounted for as an advertising fee.

-How Do You Decide Which Affiliate Links To Include?
+How Do I Decide Which Affiliate Links To Include?

-My main goals for this website are to tell stories of adventure in the hope that they will educate, entertain and inspire others, and to be of service to the adventure cycling community, helping more people live adventurous lives through what knowledge and experience I can share.
+My main goals for this website are to tell stories of adventure in the hope that they will educate, entertain and inspire others, and to be of service to the adventure cycling community by sharing knowledge, helping more people make personal, meaningful journeys by bicycle.

 When I create a third-party link to a product or service, I’ll search first for the best deals I can find from trusted retailers, and only then investigate the possibility of joining that retailer’s affiliate programme, if they have one.
 (They often don’t, hence many of the links are unaffiliated.)